 Betony Vernon - is beautiful, bold, provocative and boundary-defying.
 As a brilliant designer and anthropologist it is her personal mission to help women and men to enjoy and share pleasure.
-Discover the Betony Vernon luxury fine art jewelry collection at Xenses, timeless artefacts that will help to adorn the body with only the utmost attention to detail and respect.
+Discover the Betony Vernon luxury jewelry collection at Xenses, timeless artefacts that will help to adorn the body with only the utmost attention to detail and respect.

 About Betony Vernon Luxury Jewelry

 American-born Betony Vernon has been inspired by the fine arts as long as she can remember and after graduation, Cum Laude in Art History and a with a minor in Metalsmithing from the Virginia Commonwealth University, she moved to Italy and received her Master's degree in Industrial Design at the prestigious Domus Academy in Milan.
 Betony has since collaborated with the world's leading fashion and design houses including Missoni, Gianfranco Ferré, Swarovski, Pampaloni, Alexander Wang and Fornasetti.
 Her luxury jewelry pieces have been included in a number of International exhibitions from the Victoria and Albert Museum in London to the Triennale Design museum in Milan.